litmus-tests/litmus-tests-riscv/README.md

 make installed.
 Here you will need another machine that does have the diy tool suite, make and gcc that can cross-compile for RISC-V.

-In each of the scenarios below, for some special RISC-V instructions (e.g. "fence.tso"), `make` will check if your gcc supports those instructions.
-Litmus tests that include unsupported instruction will be excluded from the tests.
-After running the first `make ...` command below, the file gcc.excl will list all the litmus test names that are excluded.
+In the first and third scenarios, for some RISC-V instructions (e.g. amoswap.w.aq.rl), `make` will check if your gcc supports those instructions.
+Litmus tests that include unsupported instructions will be excluded from the tests.
+After running `make run-hw-tests ...` or `make hw-tests ...` as described below, the file gcc.excl will list all the litmus test names that were excluded because gcc does not support them.
 The command `grep "#" gcc.excl` will show you which instructions were detected as unsupported by gcc.

+In addition, if you are following the second scenario, or the target RISC-V machine does not support some instructions (even though gcc does), you can list instructions you want to exclude in the file exclude-instructions (one instruction in each line, lines starting with # are ignored).
+The command `make exclude-instructions` will generate the file, if it does not already exists, with all the instructions used by the litmus tests (commented out).
+After running the first `make ...` command below, the file instructions.excl will list all the litmus test names that were excluded because they included instructions from exclude-instructions.

+Note that running the tests can take a few days and even weeks.
+The tests run in a few batches.
+Each batch includes the complete set of tests, but with different harness parameters which increase the chance of observing the full range of behaviours.
+The first batch is relatively quick (few minutes).
+The results from this batch will be saved in the file run.test.log.
+The following batches will take longer time to complete (a few hours each one).
+The results from each of those batches will be saved in run.<n>.log, where <n> is the batch number.

 Building and running on the same (RISC-V) machine
 -------------------------------------------------